AjejeBrazorfEU/FAIKR-Module3-Project/README.md

 ## Content

+- Files
     - `BuildingBayesianNetwork.ipynb`: this file contains the implementation of the TPDA algorithm, all the benchmarks and the plots.
     - `BuildingBayesianNetwork.py`: in this file I implemented all the procedures useful for the TPDA algorithm in order to make the notebook more readable.
+    - `synthetic_data.py`: simple python script to generate a dataset by sampling a Bayesian network.
+- Folders:
+    - `data`: contains the original data used for the experiments.
+For the source referer to the report.
+    - `plots`: contains the resulting plots.
+    - `results`: contains the results in JSON format.

 ## Contact